gporrata/rambo/README.md

 ## Help

 This is at the early stages of development.
 Full implementation.
-ETA Oct 2021
+ETA Jan 2023

 Feel free to provide PRs to help with this project.
 Keep them short and sweet and use files to implement 1 method at a time.
 Also provide a test file to make sure the function works.